jarvisthedev/foreignersPub/README.md

-The whole idea is to have a social website, where random people from the same country(origin) can meet/socialize/interact in a different random country for there different reasons
+Foreigners pub is a social platform that aims to improve the social connection between foreigners sharing the same native country